Linux Digital Signage

 By default Linux does not give execute permissions to files downloaded from the Internet, therefore you need to grant the permission.
-Most file managers enable to do it by right-clicking on the file, going to Properties and finding either a checkbox for making it executable of selecting from drop-down Execute “Anyone”.
-This process varies a little depending which file manager is your Linux distribution using.
+Most file managers enable to do it by right-clicking on the file, going to Properties, and finding either a checkbox for making it executable or selecting from drop-down Execute “Anyone”.
+This process varies a little depending on which file manager is your Linux distribution using.

-If you prefer the console way, you can also do that with a following command:
+If you prefer the console way, you can also do that with the following command:

 chmod +x PlaySignage-*-x86_64.AppImage